oroinc/documentation/crm/user_guide/entity_actions.rst

 Review an Entity
 ^^^^^^^^^^^^^^^^^

 1. In the main menu, navigate **System>Entities>Entity Management**.

 2. In the grid on the **All Entities** page, click the required entity.

 3. Review the entity settings.
-Please see details in the `Entity Structure on the Interface <./entity-management#entity-interface>`__ section.
+Please see details in the `Entity Structure on the Interface <./entity-interface>`__ guide.

 Create a Field